jarecoo/practice/notes.md

 ### Have Fun
 - “Nature has intermingled pleasure with necessary things – not in order that we should seek pleasure, but in order that the addition of pleasure may make the indispensable means of existence attractive to our eyes.” - Seneca, Moral Letters, 116.3
 - “Play probably isn’t a word that you would immediately associate with training the mind, but it’s actually really important to have a lightness of touch, a sense of play.
 When life becomes too serious, the mind becomes very rigid and we very quickly fall out of balance.
 We’re very quickly overwhelmed.
 Everything feels sort of tight when things get very serious like that.
 As long as there’s a sense of play, of lightness - it doesn’t mean not taking things seriously, but it does mean not taking ourselves too seriously, not taking our thoughts too seriously - that really helps to create the conditions for balance in the mind and in our life.” - Headspace, Balance, Day 8 intro
+- “‘We should take a lighter view of things and bear them with an easy spirit, for it is more human to laugh at life than to lament it’ -Seneca, On Tranquility of Mind, 15.2 The Stoics saw little purpose in getting angry or sad about things that are indifferent to our feelings…And at least humor is productive — makings things less heavy, not more so.”
+TDS p.256
 - “In your actions, don’t procrastinate.
 In your conversations, don’t confuse.
 In your thoughts, don’t wander.
 In your soul, don’t be passive or aggressive.
 In your life, don’t be all about business.” - Marcus Aurelius, Meditations, 8.51 (TDS, p.209)
 - “Ah! realize your youth while you have it.
 Don’t squander the gold of your days, listening to the tedious, trying to improve the hopeless failure, or giving away your life to the ignorant, the common, and the vulgar.
 These are the sickly aims, the false ideals, of our age.
 Live!
 Live the wonderful life that is in you!
 Let nothing be lost upon you.
 Be always searching for new sensations.
 Be afraid of nothing.”
 Oscar Wilde, Dorian Gray
 - “Perhaps there is a realm of wisdom from which the logician is exiled?
 Perhaps art is even a necessary correlative of, and supplement for, science?” - Nietzsche, The Birth of Tragedy